ukatc/AtLAST_sensitivity_calculator/docs/source/user_guide/providing_input_data.rst

     representations of
     `astropy units <https://docs.astropy.org/en/stable/units/index.html>`__.

-.. note:: The Calculator with throw an error if any of the input parameter names are
+.. note:: The Calculator will throw an error if any of the input parameter names are
     incorrect.

 .. note:: If any of the above parameters are missing from input data dictionary,